 One way that agencies differ from freelancing, though, is that they’ll often require potential recruits to pass a test.
 Luckily, Justin found that “the first agency I signed up with gave me a test of reasonable difficulty and offered a contract with a reasonable rate.
 Since then, I have applied for jobs with other agencies whose tests were unreasonably difficult or whose evaluators were unreasonably strict for the terrible rates they were offering.”

 Eki, who relies on his freelance income rather than an agency, suggests online marketplaces like Upwork as a good jumping off point as well.
 However, he makes no promises that starting out is easy, and warns that in the beginning “you really need to prove yourself, and probably work for pennies to even get any job in the first place so that you could start gathering feedback that would make it easier in the future.”

 Although he’s chosen the freelance route recently, Eki recommends working through an agency as well because you don’t have to waste time looking for jobs and can work when you want and as much as you want.

 The Lifestyle of an Online Translator

 Now for my absolute favorite subject… travel!
-One of the major goals of becoming a translator is that you can work anywhere in the world!
-Interestingly, at the moment both Justin and Eki are based in Vietnam.
+One of the major reasons why people choose to become a translator is so they can work anywhere in the world.
+Interestingly, at the moment both Justin and Eki are based in Southeast Asia.